storyprotocol/documentation/docs/Developers/tutorials/case-study-register-derivative-ippy.md

   </Card>
 </Cards>

-Using [this PiPi](https://explorer.story.foundation/ipa/0xBB42BF2713ee736284C45B1b549a03625cc97e51) as an example, here is the NFT & IP metadata that was set:
+Using [this PiPi](https://explorer.story.foundation/ipa/0xBB42BF2713ee736284C45B1b549a03625cc97e51) as an example, here is the NFT & IP metadata that was set (*note: they are the same in this case*):

 > 📘 View Yourself
 >